christiangemesi/bachelorarbeit/README.md

 ### Class Diagram

 The following image show the class diagram from ThekRe.
 The controllers call the model to get data from the database.
 The controller calls the views with model data.
-The views are not visualized in the class diagram, because all view are HTML files without a class description.
+The views are not visualized in the class diagram, because all views are HTML files without a class description.

 ![classdiagram_controller](https://gitlab.fhnw.ch/nick.koch/ThekRe/raw/develop/images_readme/classdiagram_controller.JPG)